 Doubtless verbs, such as knowing or understanding, are difficult to measure.
 You may want to replace them with verbs such as identify, define, describe, or show (see Table 4.1).
-Using verbs to solve, evaluate and analyse better suggests how a student can conquer required knowledge.
+Verbs such as solve, evaluate and analyse better describe how a student can acquire the required knowledge.